deckhouse/virtualization/images/cdi-artifact/patches/README.md

 Converting images in the file system to qcow2.

+CDI can currently upload virtual machine images to persistent volumes (PVCs).
+Regardless of the target, whether it's a block device or a file, CDI converts the image to raw format.
+We're changing this behavior, but only for file targets.
+Conversion will now happen to the qcow2 format.

 #### `014-delete-service-monitor.patch`

 Removed the creation of a service monitor from the cdi-operator.